mosecorg/mosec/docs/example/pytorch.md

 When instantiating the `Server`, we enable `plasma_shm`, which utilizes the [`pyarrow.plasma`](https://arrow.apache.org/docs/python/plasma.html) as a shared memory data store for IPC.
 This could benefit the data transfer, especially when the data is large (preprocessed image data in this case), since its implementation uses [`nogil`](https://cython.readthedocs.io/en/latest/src/userguide/external_C_code.html#releasing-the-gil) to escape the limitation of GIL.
 Note that you need to use `pip install -U "mosec[shm]"` to install necessary dependencies.

-We also demonstrate how to customized **validation** on the data content through this example.
-In the `forward` method of the `Preprocess` worker, we firstly check the key of the input, then try to decode the str and load it into array.
-If any of these steps fails, we raise the `ValidationError`.
-The status will be finally returned to our clients as [HTTP 422](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422).

 ##### Server

     python resnet50_server.py